*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 Is Chamomile Tea Always Caffeine Free?

-It is importqant to not that chamomile tea is not decaffinated.
-It never had caffeine to begin with so it is naturally caffeine free.
-Decaffinated teas like decafinated green or black tea still have some level of caffeine in them most of the time.
+It is important to note that chamomile tea is not decaffeinated.
+It never had caffeine, to begin with so it is naturally caffeine-free.
+Decaffeinated teas like decaffeinated green or black tea still have some level of caffeine most of the time.

-If you want a purely caffeine free chamomile tea then you should not blend it with a true tea like green tea, even a decaffinated one.
+If you want a purely caffeine-free chamomile tea then you should not blend it with a true tea like green tea, even a decaffeinated one.

 Is Chamomile Tea All Natural?

-Pure chaomile tea, that is tea made from just chamomile flwers is going to be all natural.
-Most chamomile tea brands are organic and all natural as well.
+Pure chamomile tea, which is tea made from just chamomile flowers is going to be all-natural.
+Most chamomile tea brands are organic and all-natural as well.

 I am not aware of any chamomile tea drinks that have additives or artificial flavors but they may well exist, those would not be considered all-natural.